Liberty Tree: Other protests

-Following the British evacuation in 1776, patriots returning to Boston erected a liberty pole at the site.
-For many years the tree stump was used as a reference point by local citizens, similar to the Boston Stone.
+Following the British evacuation of Boston in 1776, patriots returning to the city erected a liberty pole at the site.
+For many years, the tree stump was used as a reference point by local citizens, similar to the Boston Stone.
 During an 1825 tour of Boston, the Marquis de Lafayette declared, "The world should never forget the spot where once stood Liberty Tree, so famous in your annals."